bergenrackley/WaniKani-Locker/README.md

 ## 🔐 API Key Usage

-You’ll need to provide your **WaniKani API key** via the extension options.
+You’ll need to provide your **WaniKani API key** via the extension popup.
 Your key is stored **locally** in your browser and used solely to check your review and lesson status.

 ---